MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 Desktop apps (both Desktop Bridge and classic Win32) can send interactive toast notifications just like Universal Windows Platform (UWP) apps.
 However, there are a few special steps for desktop apps due to the different activation schemes and the potential lack of package identity if you're not using the Desktop Bridge.

+> [!IMPORTANT]
+> If you're writing a UWP app, please see the [UWP documentation](send-local-toast.md).
+For other desktop languages, please see [Desktop C++ WRL](send-local-toast-desktop-cpp-wrl.md).

-## Step 1: Enable the Windows UWP SDK
+## Step 1: Enable the Windows 10 SDK

-If you haven't enabled the Windows UWP SDK for your Win32 app, you must do that first.
+If you haven't enabled the Windows 10 SDK for your Win32 app, you must do that first.

 Right click your project and select **Unload Project**.